-The design (of the protection system) shall ... make relevant information available to the operator for monitoring the effects of automatic actions.

-7.28.
-The protection system should make available to plant operators the measured value of each input parameter used in protection system functions, the state of each trip and actuation function in each division, and the state of each system initiation.
+- IAEA I&C Safety Guide DRAFT 20140356212923 - "The design [(of the protection system]) ... sShall .... make relevant information available to the operator for monitoring the effects of automatic actions." - 7.28.
+The protection system should make available to plant operators the measured value of each input parameter used in functions of the protection system-functions, the state of each trip function and actuation function in each division; and the state of actuation initiation of each system-initiation.

-Protection system sensors and settings
+Sensors and settings of the Pprotection system sensors and settings

 - 7.29.
-The sensors that provide signals to the protection system should only feed other systems through appropriate buffering and isolation devices. - 7.30.
-Design techniques, such as functional diversity, redundancy and signal diversity, should be used to the extent practical to prevent loss of protection system functions. - 7.31.
-Where multiple setpoints are needed for a protection system function (e.g., to allow for power increase or decrease), the design should ensure that the more restrictive setpoint is used automatically or imposed by administrative means when plant conditions are no longer appropriate for use of the less restrictive setpoint.
+The sensors that provide signals to the protection system should only feed other systems only through appropriate buffering and isolation devices. - 7.30.
+Design techniques, such as functional diversity, redundancy and signal diversity, should be used to the extent practicable to prevent loss of protection system functions. - 7.31.
+Where multiple setpoints are needed for a protection system function (e.g., to allow for power increase or decrease), the design should ensure that the more restrictive setpoint is used automatically or imposed by administrative means when plant conditions are no longer appropriate for use of the less restrictive setpoint. - 7.32.

-- 7.32.
 It might sometimes be desirable to provide multiple setpoints to achieve adequate protection for a particular mode of operation or set of operating conditions. - 7.33.
-If the design provides variable setpoints or the ability to change a setpoint when the protection system is required to be operable, the devices used to vary or change the setpoint should be part of the protection system. - 7.34.
-The protection system should provide means for determining the setpoint values for each protection system channel.
+If the design provides variable setpoints or provides for the ability to change a setpoint when the protection system is required to be operable, the devices used to vary or change the setpoint should be part of the protection system. - 7.34.
+The protection system should provide a means for determining the setpoint values for each channel of the protection system-channel.